10 reasons to make us your first choice

 Join our large scientific School

 Whether you study Mathematics, Physics or a combination of both, you will be part one of the largest Schools in the University.

 We have 60 full time faculty performing teaching & research, fifty research fellows, one hundred postgraduate students and over 700 undergraduates studying mathematics and physics.

 As a School, we recognise and respect a wide diversity of ethnicities, cultural backgrounds and sexual orientations.

-We provide an inclusive and supportive environment for all staff and students; we were recently awarded a Silver Award by Athena SWAN in recognition of good practice in recruiting, retaining and promoting women in Science, Technology, Engineering and Maths.
+We provide an inclusive and supportive environment for all staff and students; in 2017 we were re-awarded a prestigious Silver Award by Athena SWAN in recognition of good practice in recruiting, retaining and promoting women in Science, Technology, Engineering and Maths.